Welcome to our 2019 wedding predictions. How is it the beginning of a new year already?!

 Another one we love at Wild Wedding Company.
 Couples are no longer following set timings and formulas for their wedding days.
 From speeches before dinner, during dinner, led by the bride or even no speeches at all, couples have realised they can create their day, their way.
 Brides and grooms are increasingly choosing their bridal party by friendship over gender as we see an increase in ‘bridesmen’ and ‘best maids’.
 There’s also been a move towards more bridal suits not only for the bridal party but even for the brides, we say go for it!

 While the rustic trend has been around for a while now, it’s set to remain popular.
 2019 will see it evolve as couples continue to look for rustic venues such as barns, but with the bare, minimal look they can truly put their own stamp on.
 Bare brickwork and beams can be adorned with statement florals or simply dressed with candles creating a rich but cosy atmosphere.
 Industrial venues also remain desirable.
-Using rustic decor such as our trestle tables and benches can give these venues warmth and a relaxed feel.
+Using rustic decor such as wooden tables can give these venues warmth and a relaxed feel.
 The use of trestle tables instead of round tables can also create a more intimate setting, with low florals making them an easy way for guests to chat over their meal.